SubramanyaKS/Weather-app/README.md

-# ⛈ Weather App using React JS
+# ⛈ Weather App

-A Simple Weather App which gives information of weather details of particular city across the world using openweathermap API
+A simple weather app built with React.js and utilizes the OpenWeatherMap API to fetch and display weather information for a given location.

 #### API